 Journey analytics is precision measurement of the right metrics along the connected journey.
 Journey analytics drive business decisions such as budget allocation and testing priorities.
 As with the connected journey, it brings activity across multiple channels into view to help you understand customer decisions along distinct stages.
 It’s the unified, actionable view that marketers long for to focus and allocate spend to the right impact points.
 It gets the right people talking to each other about the success or failure of effort and investment.

 Persuade, inform, delight and provoke

-The rocket fuel for marketing is top-quality content that persuades, informs, delights, and provokes action.
+The fuel for marketing is top-quality content that persuades, informs, delights, and provokes action.
 Content that connects to customers consistently over time.
 Content that builds relationships by meeting specific needs.
 When you work the connected journey, persuasive content is the outcome.
 You will know exactly who you are talking to and why.
 The key to powerful content is context and specificity, and the connected journey framework helps you capture the research and insights required to create both.
 When you’ve created a rigorous optimization loop within your organizational culture, you are constantly analyzing performance data to tease out insights to sharpen the impact points to then inform and evolve what you produce.

 Your content, or how you say what you have to say, differentiates you.
 It will help you earn customer loyalty and advocacy if you do it right.
 If your content is powered by journey analytics, you are well on your way.